All one had to do was simply admit they were a witch.

 The nineteen men and women who were hanged for their crimes were a minority in that they refused to confess.
 They were willing to die rather than admit to something that wasn’t true.
 Were they choosing to become martyrs for a cause, or were they afraid that lying would compromise their place in eternity?

 One of those nineteen was an elderly woman named Susannah Martin.
 She didn’t know the afflicted girls and didn’t even live in Salem.
 Her home was twenty miles away in Amesbury.
 But this wasn’t the first time Susannah had been accused of being a witch.
 Feuds with neighbors in the past had led to two other accusations that were dismissed.
-Apparently those neighbors hadn’t read Richard Bernard’s A Guide to Grand Jury–Men and therefore did not know what kind of evidence to present.
+Apparently those neighbors hadn’t read Richard Bernard’s A Guide to Grand-Jury Men, and therefore did not know what kind of evidence was required for conviction.
 On those occasions her life was spared.

 It is likely that Susannah was unprepared for the scene that awaited her in Salem.
 Upon seeing the girls fall into fits in her presence, she laughed.
 When asked why she was laughing she famously said, “Well, I may at such folly.”
 Susannah maintained her innocence throughout the ordeal, at times seeming to lose patience with the circus before her.
 At one point the afflicted made attempts to walk toward Susannah and each fell to the floor at the same spot claiming there was an invisible barrier.
 The fact that she could not offer an explanation was all the evidence needed for those present to conclude she must indeed be an agent of the devil.